open-metadata/OpenMetadata/docs/openmetadata/connectors/bigquery.md

 1. **username** - pass the Bigquery username.
 2. **password** - the password for the Bigquery username.
 3. **service\_name** - Service Name for this Bigquery cluster.
 If you added the Bigquery cluster through OpenMetadata UI, make sure the service name matches the same.
-4. **filter\_pattern** - It contains includes, excludes options to choose which pattern of datasets you want to ingest into OpenMetadata.
+4. **schema\_filter\_pattern** - It contains includes, excludes options to choose which pattern of schemas you want to ingest into OpenMetadata.
+5. **table\_filter\_pattern** - It contains includes, excludes options to choose which pattern of tables you want to ingest into OpenMetadata.
 5. **database -** Database name from where data is to be fetched.
 6. **data\_profiler\_enabled** - Enable data-profiling (Optional).
 It will provide you the newly ingested data.
 7. **data\_profiler\_offset** - Specify offset.